m4rz910/Decarbonizing-New-Yorks-Power-Sector/README.md

 # Decarbonizing-New-Yorks-Power-Sector

-This thesis was completed in partial fulfillment of the requirements for the degree of Master of Engineering at the Cooper Union for the Advancement of Science and Art.
+This masters thesis was completed in partial fulfillment of the requirements for the degree of Master of Engineering at the Cooper Union for the Advancement of Science and Art.

 Completed: Summer 2020